 The upshot is that FT kinds are genuinely multiply realized; in fact they may be sui generis multiply realized kinds.
 They are not only abstract, but they are also normative.
 Theories of cognition are charged with explaining not just behavior, but, more importantly, cognitive capacities or competences, and FT models do so by positing further (mathematical) competences.
-In attributing a competence to a physical system - to add, to compute a displacement vector, and so on - FT models support attributions of correctness and mistakes.
-Just as the normal functioning of the system - correctly computing the specified mathematical function - explains the subject's success at a cognitive task in its normal environment, so a malfunction explains its occasional failure.
+In attributing a competence to a physical system-to add, to compute a displacement vector, and so on-FT models support attributions of correctness and mistakes.
+Just as the normal functioning of the system-correctly computing the specified mathematical function-explains the subject's success at a cognitive task in its normal environment, so a malfunction explains its occasional failure.
 Ingesting too much alcohol can cause neural systems to malfunction in any number of ways; one effect is that computational mechanisms may not compute their normal functions.
-'The hand overshot the cup because the motor control system miscalculated the difference vector' is a perfectly good explanation of a motor control failure.14 specifies the realizing neural mechanism does not allow the reconstruction of the normative notions of correctness and mistake.15 The FT characterization explains the cognitive capacity by appeal to another competence not recoverable from the physical/causal details alone.
+One's hand overshooting the cup because the motor control system miscalculated the difference vector is a perfectly good explanation of a motor control failure.19

+This gives the FT characterization a kind of autonomy-the physical description that specifies the realizing neural mechanism does not allow the reconstruction of the normative notions of correctness and mistake.20 The FT characterization explains the cognitive capacity by appeal to another competence not recoverable from the physical/ causal details alone.
 But though the normativity inherent in the FT description cannot be accounted for at the level of realizing mechanisms there is nothing mysterious here.
-Look again at the adder depicted in figure 1.
+Look again at the adder depicted in Figure 7.1.
 The bottom span of the figure specifies the physical state transitions that characterize the normal operation of the mechanism.
-When conditions are not normal - for example, when a human subject containing the neural adder is drunk, or a hand calculator is immersed in water - these physical state transitions may be disrupted.
+When conditions are not normal-for example, when a human subject containing the neural adder is drunk, or a hand calculator is immersed in water-these physical state transitions may be disrupted.
 In other words, the system may be in the physical state(s) that (under the interpretation imposed by the mapping) realizes the arguments of the function, but fail to go into the physical state that (under interpretation) realizes the value of the function.
-The specification of physical state transitions (the bottom span of the figure) does not support attributions of correctness or mistake; the normative attributions are a consequence of the computational interpretation imposed by the mapping to the function.
+The specification of physical state transitions (the bottom span of Figure 7.1) does not support attributions of correctness or mistake; the normative attributions are a consequence of the computational interpretation imposed by the mapping to the function.